raise awareness of how TDF/LO contributes upstream to projects

 Finally had some time to work on this - I've designed an infographic and attached the PDF here.
 I'll send this to the marketing-priv@ list for feedback, then it should be ready to use.

-#11 Updated by Mike Saunders about 1 month ago
+#11 Updated by Mike Saunders 5 months ago

 - File LO_upstream_contributions_infographic_EN_v2.pdf LO_upstream_contributions_infographic_EN_v2.pdf added